-The rules are designed to create greater consistency in the testing of marihuana product and to create cohesion between testing requirements, procedures, etc. in both medical and adult-use marihuana businesses.
+The rules are designed to create greater consistency in the production, handling, and labeling of marihuana product and to create cohesion between these practices in both medical and adult-use marihuana businesses.
 These tests take place on a daily basis.
-The rules are also intended to create clear and consistent testing standards for marihuana product.
+The rules are also intended to create clear and consistent standards for marihuana product.